jasonherngwang/jasonherngwang/README.md

 # Welcome!

 I’m Jason, a software engineer who enjoys diving into complex domains and solving unstructured problems.
-My experience is mostly in JavaScript, Ruby, React, Tailwind, Express, PostgreSQL, Docker, and AWS, but I’m enthusiastic about learning whatever is needed to achieve a robust solution.
-I bring over a decade of experience in tackling engineering challenges, improving processes through automation, and leading cross-functional efforts.
+My experience is mostly in JavaScript, Ruby, React, Tailwind, Express, PostgreSQL, Docker, and AWS, but I’m enthusiastic about learning any technologies or skills that will help the team succeed.

-Over the past year and a half, I’ve taken an incredible journey through Launch School’s Core and [Capstone](https://launchschool.com/employers) programs, gaining a solid foundation of software engineering fundamentals and the skills to analyze and articulate problems from a systems perspective.

 ## Featured Project

+Over the past year I’ve been learning software engineering at Launch School, gaining a solid foundation of fundamentals and the ability to analyze and articulate problems from a systems perspective.
+Most recently, I collaborated with a remote team to create [Seamless](https://seamless-cicd.com/), an open-source CI/CD pipeline for containerized microservices.

 ![Seamless CI/CD](og-seamless.png)
 [Link to Seamless CI/CD Case Study](https://seamless-cicd.com/)

-Recently I collaborated with a remote team to create [Seamless](https://seamless-cicd.com/), an open-source CI/CD pipeline for containerized microservices. **Currently I’m looking to join a great software engineering team and would love to chat about any opportunities.** If you see anything interesting on my profile or website, feel free to reach out!
+**Currently I’m looking for a software engineering position and would love to learn about you and what you’re doing.
+Don’t hesitate to reach out If you see anything interesting on my profile or website!**

 - [Website](https://www.jasonherngwang.com/)
 - [Resume](https://jasonherngwang.com/Jason_Wang_Resume.pdf)